najeebullahii/FinQuery-Natural-Language-Analytics-Ecommerce/README.md

 ## Overview

-FinQuery is a business intelligence application that lets anyone ask plain English questions about a real e-commerce database and receive instant, visualized answers — no SQL knowledge required.
+FinQuery is a business intelligence application that lets anyone ask plain English questions about a real e-commerce database and receive instant, visualized answers.
+No SQL knowledge required.

 The problem it solves is simple but common.
 In most companies, getting answers from a database requires either knowing SQL yourself or waiting for a data analyst to write a query for you.
 FinQuery removes that barrier entirely.
 A business user, a product manager, or an executive can type a question like "Which product categories generate the most revenue?" or "Which states have the most customers?" and get a chart and a data table back within seconds.